bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Here we\'ve seen a lot of different methods that we can use on our webpages to do all kinds of things.
-We\'ve talked about some of the document methods, some of the element methods, and some of the element properties that we can use to go in and affect content on our page.
+Here we&apos;ve seen a lot of different methods that we can use on our webpages to do all kinds of things.
+We&apos;ve talked about some of the document methods, some of the element methods, and some of the element properties that we can use to go in and affect content on our page.

 Remember, JavaScript sees the page as this tree of **objects**, starting with the **window**, and building down from there.
-We can traverse that document and find elements on there, and then affect them using these different **methods** and **properties**, and that\'s how we\'re going to create all kinds of interactive elements in our webpages.
+We can traverse that document and find elements on there, and then affect them using these different **methods** and **properties**, and that&apos;s how we&apos;re going to create all kinds of interactive elements in our webpages.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->